-TS: What were some of the specific challenges you faced with this typeface?
+What were some of the specific challenges you faced with this typeface?

-PB: The first challenge of any project is determining what exactly we need to draw.
+Peter: The first challenge of any project is determining what exactly we need to draw.
 With Inuktitut, there is no standardized character set —no starting point, no template, no standardized alphabet.

 It’s an indigenous script that is used by multiple languages in Canada, similar to how Latin script is used for multiple languages.
 We had to find the most efficient way to deal with these characters to make them more flexible for different languages’ needs.
 We realized that by adding a few more characters to what we already had, we could make the typeface much more useful to more people.

 You’ll find that in different languages; there are very different ideas about what letters should look like, and this was true for the different peoples using Inuktitut in Canada.
 We wanted to ensure that the typeface lived up to the cultural expectations of everyone who would potentially use it.